kaiorosa1/100-days-of-code/log.md

 ### Day 28: February 23, 2019

 **Today's Progress**: I've worked on the Portifolio page and all the requirements are met.
 I'm now working to make it pretty.
+Added bootstrap to it and I'm having problems with displaying the images properly.

 **Thoughts**: I've been learning so much with this projects.
 I understood Flexbox and media query which were very blurred for me in the beginning and now I finally understand how to use them in projects.
 The qualities of my projects are not the best.
 I've talked to a friend about this and he suggested me to look for more HTML and CSS projects to do or just to see the code.
 I think this is a great idea.
 I intend to finish it today the last project.